-- Heat olive oil in a Dutch oven (or any large heavy bottom pot would work).
+- Heat olive oil in a Dutch oven (or any large, heavy bottom pot would work).
 Add in the onion and celery.
 Cook until they are soft, 5-7 minutes.
-Stir in the garlic and cook for 30 more seconds.
+Stir in the garlic and cook for 30 seconds.

-- Add in the salt, pepper, potatoes, and vegetable stock.
-Bring it to a boil and let it simmer for 10 minutes or until potatoes are soft.
+- Stir in the potatoes, salt, and black pepper.
+Pour in the vegetable stock.
+Bring it to a boil and let it simmer for 10 minutes or until the potatoes are soft.

-- Stir in the broccoli florets and cook briefly, 8-10 minutes over low heat.*
+- Stir in the broccoli florets and cook briefly, 8-10 minutes, over medium heat.

-- Using a hand blender, puree the soup in the pot.
+- Using a hand blender, puree soup in the pot.
 Alternatively, you can puree it in batches in a blender.
-I prefer my soup rustic-style with chunks of broccoli in it, but if you prefer yours smooth then puree it until it has a silky texture.
+I prefer my soup rustic-style with chunks of broccoli, but if you prefer it to have a smooth texture, then puree it until it has a silky texture.

-- When ready to serve ladle some into bowls, garnish with feta crumbles and parsley leaves.
-If you prefer, sprinkle it with a little bit of sumac.
+- When ready to serve, ladle some into bowls and garnish with feta crumbles and parsley leaves.

 - *While we want the soup to be properly seasoned, be sure to taste your feta cheese before adding more.